RedFox20/Mama/README.md

 target_link_libraries(YourProject PRIVATE ${MAMA_LIBS})
 ```
 5. `$ mama build` and enjoy!
-6. `$ mama open` to open your project in an IDE
+6. `$ mama open` to open your project in an IDE / VSCode

 ## Command examples
 ```
-    mama init                     Create/Patch initial mamafile.py and CMakeLists.txt
-    mama build                    Update and build main project only.
-Defaults to system arch, usually x64. mama build x86 opencv         Cross compile build target opencv to x86 architecture. mama build android            Cross compile to arm64 android NDK, can also target arm. mama clean                    Cleans main project only.
-    mama clean x86 opencv         Cleans build target opencv x86 intermediate files mama rebuild                  Cleans, update and build main project only. mama deploy                   Only runs the deploy stage of libs and assets. mama serve ios                Update, build and deploy for Android. mama update build             Update all dependencies and then build. mama build dep1               Update and build dep1 only. mama wipe dep1                Wipe target dependency completely and clone again. mama test                     Run tests on main project. mama test dep1                Run tests on target dependency project. mama open opencv              Opens the default IDE for the specified build target. mama help                     Full help and more command examples.
+  mama init                      Initialize a new project.
+Tries to create mamafile.py and CMakeLists.txt mama build                     Update and build main project only.
+This only clones, but does not update! mama build x86 opencv          Cross compile build target opencv to x86 architecture mama build android             Cross compile to arm64 android NDK mama build android-26 arm      Cross compile to armv7 android NDK API level 26 mama update                    Update all dependencies by doing git pull and build. mama clean                     Cleans main project only. mama clean x86 opencv          Cleans main project only. mama clean all                 Cleans EVERYTHING in the dependency chain for current arch. mama rebuild                   Cleans, update and build main project only. mama build dep1                Update and build dep1 only. mama update dep1               Update and build the specified target. mama serve android             Update, build and deploy for Android mama wipe dep1                 Wipe target dependency completely and clone again. mama upload dep1               Deploys and uploads dependency to Artifactory server. mama test                      Run tests on main project. mama test=arg                  Run tests on main project with an argument. mama test="arg1 arg2"          Run tests on main project with multiple arguments. mama test dep1                 Run tests on target dependency project. mama start=dbtool              Call main project mamafile start() with args [`dbtool`].
 ```
+Call `mama help` for more usage information.

 ## Mamafile examples